Vi-soft-eng/Vi-Soft-System/README.md

 ## Dependencies

 mvn install:install-file -Dfile=ojdbc7.jar  -DgroupId=com.oracle -DartifactId=ojdbc7 -Dversion=12.1.0.1 -Dpackaging=jar
+mvn install:install-file -Dfile=jodconverter-2.2.2.jar  -DgroupId=com.artofsolving -DartifactId=jodconverter-2.2.2 -Dversion=2.2.2 -Dpackaging=jar

 1) Library: jodconverter-2.2.2.jar
 You can find it in the project dir: lib/jodconverter-2.2.2.jar The jar has to be copied to the local maven repository ..\.m2\repository\com\artofsolving\jodconverter\2.2.2\

-2) Library: ojdbc6-11.2.0.jar
+2) Library: ojdbc7-12.1.0.1.jar
-You can find it in the project dir: lib/ojdbc6-11.2.0.jar The jar has to be copied to the local maven repository ..\.m2\repository\com\oracle\ojdbc6\11.2.0\ojdbc6-11.2.0.jar
+You can find it in the project dir: lib/ojdbc7-12.1.0.1.jar The jar has to be copied to the local maven repository ..\.m2\repository\com\oracle\ojdbc7\12.1.0.1\ojdbc7-12.1.0.1.jar

-3) OpenOfficePortable must be located there: C:\\OpenOfficePortable\\OpenOfficePortable.exe You are allowed to install OpenOffice where you want.
-But remember to modify command (property: "open.office.run.headless.mode.command") to run OpenOfficePortable.exe in the project dir: src/main/resources/application.properties file.
+3) OpenOfficePortable must be located there: C:\\OpenOfficePortable\\App\\openoffice\\program\\
+You are allowed to install OpenOffice where you want.
+But remember to modify command (property: "open.office.run.headless.mode.command") to run soffice.exe in the project dir: src/main/resources/application.properties file.

 ## Information